-Internal data improvements, procedural changes and significant deficiencies agreed a common Data Governance Policy in late 2011 which sets out how the organisation will document the data used to perform key business processes and ensure that it is fit for purpose.
+Internal data improvements, procedural changes and significant deficiencies

+One of the operational risks faced by TME is that resulting from the use of poor-quality data in processes used for determining reserving and technical provisions.
+In order to mitigate this risk across TMHCC International's insurance entities, TMHCC International agreed a common Data Governance Policy in late 2011 which sets out how the organisation will document the data used to perform key business processes and ensure that it is fit for purpose.
 From 2012 onwards, this Data Governance Policy has been applied to the Actuarial Reserving and Calculation of Technical Provisions, as they are critical business processes, with the Policy being reviewed on a regular basis.